daattali/ddpcr/README.md

     #> 3           120
     #> 4            NA

-Now there's a bit more information in the results table.
+Now there’s a bit more information in the results table.
 The *success* column indicates whether or not the ddPCR run was successful in that particular well; notice how well `C05` was deemed a failure, and thus is not included the any subsequent analysis steps.